Electronic signature

 An electronic signature, or e-signature, is data that is logically associated with other data and which is used by the signatory to sign the associated data.
 This type of signature has the same legal standing as a handwritten signature as long as it adheres to the requirements of the specific regulation under which it was created (e.g., eIDAS in the European Union, NIST-DSS in the USA or ZertES in Switzerland).

 Electronic signatures are a legal concept distinct from digital signatures, a cryptographic mechanism often used to implement electronic signatures.
 While an electronic signature can be as simple as a name entered in an electronic document, digital signatures are increasingly used in e-commerce and in regulatory filings to implement electronic signatures in a cryptographically protected way.
 Standardization agencies like NIST or ETSI provide standards for their implementation (e.g., NIST-DSS, XAdES or PAdES).
 The concept itself is not new, with common law jurisdictions having recognized telegraph signatures as far back as the mid-19th century and faxed signatures since the 1980s.

 Description

+The USA's E-Sign Act, signed June 30, 2000 by President Clinton was described months later as "more like a seal than a signature."

 An electronic signature is intended to provide a secure and accurate identification method for the signatory during a transaction.

 Definitions of electronic signatures vary depending on the applicable jurisdiction.
 A common denominator in most countries is the level of an advanced electronic signature requiring that: